abhilashmt/django_blog_website/README.md

-Need to add a csrf_token when creating a form from django.contrib import messages can be used to create flash messages To create new fields in the form we can create a new form.py and inherit the class UserCreationForm to it
+Need to add a csrf_token when creating a form from django.contrib import messages can be used to create flash messages To create new fields in the form we can create a new form.py and inherit the class UserCreationForm to it user.is_authenticated  :  to check the user is logged in or not
+@login_required : to control a router to open only after authentication LOGIN_REDIRECT_URL='blog_home'
+LOGIN_URL='login'